Harshit-Gulati/LinkMight/README.md

 # LinkMight

 **LinkMight** is a URL shortener application that converts long URLs into shorter, more manageable links.
-It leverages the Bit.ly API for URL shortening and is built using the MERN stack with Tailwind CSS for a modern user interface.
+It uses the Bit.ly API for URL shortening and is built using the MERN stack with Tailwind CSS for a modern user interface.

 ## 🚧 Work in Progress

 This project is currently under development.
-Features and functionalities are subject to change as development progresses.
+Features and functionalities will be added in the future.

 ## Features